Advik01-byte/ASCII-Value/README.md

 ## What are ASCII Values?

 - ASCII values are numerical codes that represent characters in computers and other electronic devices.
-- The standard is called the American Standard Code for Information Interchange, or ASCII, which serves as a common language between machines for handling text-based data.
+- The standard is called the **American Standard Code for Information Interchange**, or **ASCII**, which serves as a common language between machines for handling text-based data.

 ## Standard ASCII